Silhouette of graduate wearing a graduation cap and holding up pitchfork hand gesture.

 Each year, awards will be granted to honor a tenure-track faculty member and a career-track faculty member.

 Nominations are made by deans of academic units, or dean’s designees, and are now open.
+Please sign in with your ASURite ID and password on the upper-right corner of this page, then click the button to enter the nomination form.

 2024 Provost Teaching Awardees